 If you have followed my ‘Buy Litecoin with PayPal’ guide up to this point, you should now know how to use your PayPal account to buy Bitcoin.
 However, you’ve come here to buy Litecoin — not Bitcoin — so I am now going to show you the final stage of the transaction…

 I have decided to use LocalBitcoins in my example, as I find the process much easier than using VirWoX.
-The fees are also cheaper and there are less steps involved.
+The fees are also cheaper and there are fewer steps involved.

-Also, there are hundreds of cryptocurrency exchanges that will allow you to trade Bitcoin for Litecoin, however I have selected Binance.
+Also, hundreds of cryptocurrency exchanges will allow you to trade Bitcoin for Litecoin, however, I have selected Binance.
 The reason for this is that their trading fees are one of the lowest in the industry, they have the largest trading volume and security is high too.

 Get your Binance Deposit Address